DarwinRG/Paciflix-public/README.md

 # 🌊 Paciflix 🍿

-Paciflix is a streaming site that offers a wide variety of movies and TV shows.
+Paciflix is a streaming web application that offers a wide variety of movies and TV shows.
 Enjoy seamless streaming with our user-friendly interface and high-quality content.

 ## ✨ Features